MCHAK_logo

 My Community Help

-From the beginning of war Community Help Organization are raising money to help Ukrainian children who are suffering because of the Russian aggression against Ukraine.
-Those monies were used to support children in the City of Goodness.
-City of Goodness is a center that accepts women with children and elderly people from all the war zone areas.
-During the war, the center has taken in three evacuee orphanages from the South of Ukraine.
+From the beginning of war Community Help Organization are raising money to help Ukrainian children who are suffering because the Russian aggression against Ukraine.
+Those money were used to support children in the City of Goodness.
+City of Goodness is a center that accepts women with children and elderly people from all the war zone areas .
+During the war the center has taken in three evacuee orphanages from the South of Ukraine.
 These are the children from birth to 7 years of age.
-Currently at the City of Goodness, there are 350 people in general, including over 200 children.
-Most of them are orphans and some of them are disabled or need physiological help.
+At the City of Goodness now there are 186 kids and 350 people in general.
+Most of them are orphans and some of them are disabled or need physiological help .
 They are already getting professional help from specialists in the City of Goodness.

-Anna Kobylarz, the President of Community Help Organization has just come back from her 12th trip to Ukraine.
+Anna Kobylarz, the President of Community Help Organization has just came back from her 9th trip to Ukraine.
 Most of her time she spent in the City of Goodness where she volunteered to take care of small orphans.
-Through her connections with other organizations, she was able to raise funding directly to the City of Goodness supporters.
+Through her connections with other organizations she was able to raise funding directly to the City of Goodness supporters three more contractions to bring more children from

-It is very important to have that opportunity right away and not to wait for the end of the war as more and more children lose their parents, homes, and their health.
-A lot of children received wounds that should be treated as soon as possible.
+It is very important to have that opportunity right away and not to wait for the end of the war as more and more children lose their parents, homes and their health.
+A lot of children got wounds that should be treated as soon as possible.

 Thank You For Your Support!